Heat transfer in a one-dimensional harmonic crystal in a viscous environment subjected to an external heat supply: Mathematical formulation

 \subsection{Stochastic crystal dynamics}

 Consider the following system of stochastic ordinary differential equations \cite{kloeden1999,stepanov2013stochastic}:

 where

-Here $i$ is an arbitrary integer which describes the position of a particle in the chain; the stochastic processes $u_i(t)$ and $v_i(t)$ are the displacement and the particle velocity, respectively; $F_i$ is the force on the particle; $W_i$ are Wiener processes; $\LL_i$ is a linear finite difference operator; $b_i(t)$ is the intensity of the random external excitation; $\eta$ is the specific viscosity for the environment.
-The normal random variables $\rho_i$ are such that
+\NEW{Here $i$ is an arbitrary integer which describes the position of a particle in the chain; the stochastic processes $u_i(t)$ and $v_i(t)$ are the displacement and the particle velocity, respectively; $F_i$ is the specific force on the particle; $W_i$ are Wiener processes; $b_i(t)$ is the intensity of the random external excitation; $\eta$ is the specific viscosity for the environment; $C$ is the bond stiffness; $m$ is the mass of a particle; \NEW{$\L_i$} is the linear finite difference operator:

+Note that the results of the paper can be generalized for more complex finite difference operators and related physical systems (e.g. a crystal on an elastic support, next neighbour interactions etc).}